opendocsg/slw-judgments-backfill/2016_SGHC_274/report.md

 **_Whether the plaintiff was estopped_**

-45     The defendant submitted that estoppel by representation can arise where one party keeps silent despite knowing that the other party is acting or proceeding with its course of conduct on the basis of a mistaken belief which the former is said to have acquiesced in: _The “Bunga Melati 5”_ [2016] 2 SLR 1114 at [17].
+45     The defendant submitted that estoppel by representation can arise where one party keeps silent despite knowing that the other party is acting or proceeding with its course of conduct on the basis of a mistaken belief which the former is said to have acquiesced in: _The “Bunga Melati 5”_ <span class="citation">[2016] 2 SLR 1114</span> at [17].
 The defendant also relied on _Tradax Export S.A. v Dorada Compania Naviera S.A.
 (The “Lutetian”)_ [1982] 2 Lloyd’s Rep 140 at 158 for the proposition that if one party to a contract knows that the other party mistakenly believes he has validly complied with a contractual term, the first party cannot simply keep silent and let the mistaken party continue to labour under the mistake.

 46     The defendant argued that: